I get pitched a lot of guest posts. And most of them, are absolutely terrible.

-- “I want to give back to the L180 community.” – People say this ALL.
+- “I want to give back to the Location Rebel community.” – People say this ALL.
 THE.
 TIME. in their pitches.
-No, more often than not, you don’t want to give back, you want to get access to my audience to grow your own business.
+And no, more often than not, you don’t want to give back, you want to get access to my audience to grow your own business.
 Don’t insult me by saying that the only thing you want out of this is to “give back.”

 - I want to write “How to quit your job and build a business.”
 If that isn’t the most generic pitch of all time, I don’t know what is.
 Great!
 You can read the tagline for the site.
 There was nothing personal about this, and you didn’t even make an attempt to get creative with a new idea.